-Wenatchee Valley Humane Society (WVHS) Director, Dawn Davies, has joined other public and private animal welfare leaders throughout Washington State to launch Pet Alliance of Washington (PAW).
-The Coalition has also gained the help from Best Friends, a national organization with extensive experience improving animal outcomes, who’s mission to increase lifesaving efforts of organizations within Washington State that provide care for stray, neglected and abused cats and dogs.
+Wenatchee Valley Humane Society (WVHS) Executive Director, Dawn Davies, has joined other public and private animal welfare leaders throughout Washington State to launch Pet Alliance of Washington (PAW).
+The Coalition, who's mission is to increase lifesaving efforts of organizations within Washington State that provide care for stray, neglected and abused cats and dogs has also gained the help from Best Friends, a national organization with extensive experience improving animal outcomes.

 “While our shelter may be thriving, others are barely surviving.” says Davies, “There are many outlying areas in Washington that are a resource desert in terms of animal welfare.”

 The coalition was founded after a group of animal welfare professionals from several regions in Washington State took notice of issues within the animal welfare industry and identified that many could benefit from a collaborative and regional approach, rather that attempting to solve the same issues on an individual level.
-Strategies implemented by the coalition are set to boost pet save rates and improve outcomes, include mentoring Pet Alliance members on model programs, grant funding, and direct action.
+Strategies implemented by the coalition are set to boost pet save rates and improve outcomes and includes mentoring Pet Alliance members on model programs, grant funding, and direct action.

 As one of the founding board of directors for PAWS, Davies is excited to share her experience and the success at WVHS to help others.
 “The Board of Directors is inspired to lead a statewide effort to reach a 90% live release rate by 2020,” Davies notes.
 “WVHS has maintained a 93% live release rate since 2015 by providing programs such as Trap/Neuter/Return, Pets For Life and Low Cost Spay and Neuter clinics.
 I am hoping that our experience will be helpful to other organizations.”